Become an egg donor!

 Egg donation was started in 1984 as an alternative to using a woman’s own eggs.
 Out of respect for a couple’s/individual’s privacy, egg donation has not received the attention it deserves as the most effective way to overcome age-related infertility.
 Over the last 10 years, FSMG and our egg donors have helped hundreds of couples achieve their dreams.

 Patients who build their family through egg donation are no longer able to use their own eggs due to:

-In the egg donation process, eggs are retrieved from a donor’s ovaries, fertilized in the laboratory with the sperm of the recipient’s partner or donor sperm, and then the resulting embryo(s) are transferred into the recipient’s prepared uterus.
+In the egg donation process, eggs are retrieved from a donor’s ovaries, fertilized in the laboratory during in vitro fertilization (IVF) with the sperm of the recipient’s partner or donor sperm, and then the resulting embryo(s) are transferred into the recipient’s prepared uterus.
 Any embryos remaining after transfer can be cryopreserved for use in the future.